-As a regional property-based lending business, the Bank's commercial lending division has a geographic concentration in Wales.
+As a regional property-based lending business, the Bank's commercial lending division has a geographic concentration in Wales and the West.

 Hodge Lifetime operates on a national basis, and the distribution of its residential property portfolio follows the distribution of the retired population within the UK.